How to Install an Oil Seal Without Leaks: Step-by-Step Guide

 1. Remove the old seal

-2. Clean the bore and shaft
+2. Clean bore and shaft

-3. Inspect the shaft surface
+3. Inspect shaft

 Look for scratches or grooves—polish lightly if needed.

-4. Lubricate the sealing lips
+4. Lubricate lips

 5. Align the new seal

-Start by placing it squarely over the bore opening.
+Center it squarely over the bore opening.

 6. Press or tap in evenly

-7. Confirm seal sits flush
+7. Confirm flush seating

-8. Double-check lip direction
+8. Double-check orientation

-Condition Sealant Needed?
+Condition Sealant Required?

 Smooth metal bore ❌ No

-Static rubber-coated seals (like TG4) ❌ No sealant required
+Static rubber-coated seals (TG4) ❌ No

-Be careful not to get sealant on the sealing lip.
+Avoid getting sealant on the lip.

 Conclusion